DarshanPankajMehta/Stock-Price-Predictor-web-app/README.md

 # stock_predictor_web_app
-This app is predicting future adj. close value of stock price of TCS
+The app is predicting adjusted closing value of stock price of different companies.